Paper Recycling Facts, Figures and Information Sources

 - Paper cannot be recycled indefinitely.
 With every recycling, fibers become shorter.
 After being processed five to seven times, the fibers become too short for the production of new paper, requiring the addition of new fibers.

 - Two-thirds of packaging material recovered for recycling is paper, more than the combined total of glass, metal, and plastic.
-According to municipal solid waste data from the EPA, only 27.1 percent of glass, 19.9 percent of aluminum and 8.2 percent of plastics consumed were recovered for recycling in 2010.
+According to municipal solid waste data from the EPA, only 32.5 percent of glass, 55.1 percent of aluminum and 31.2 percent of PET bottles and jars were recycled in 2014.

 - On a daily basis, U.S. papermakers recycle enough paper to fill a 14-mile long train of boxcars.

 Some of the facts and figures mentioned in this article were found at the following locations: